-5.3.5 Test 3: Stable running and power consumption:
+5.3.6 Test 4: Stable running and power consumption

-Step 1: When the internal temperature is stabilized at the end of Test 2, load the appliance with simulated, pre-conditioned vaccine as described in Annex

-1. Ensure that the water-pack freezing compartment (if present) is empty.

-Step 2: Close the lid or door of the appliance and leave it to stabilize the internal temperatures between +2°C and +8°C and reach a state where the compressor or cooling circuit is cycling due to thermostat regulation.

-Step 3: After internal temperature stabilization has been achieved, record temperatures every minute for 24 hours.
+- Power: Simulated solar power as clause 5.3.1. - Step 1: After completing Test 3 remove the dummy evaporative load and load the appliance with simulated, pre-conditioned vaccine as described in Annex 1.
+Ensure that the water-pack freezing compartment (if present) is empty. - Step 2: Close the lid or door of the appliance and leave it to stabilize the internal temperatures between +2°C and +8°C and reach a state where the compressor or cooling circuit is cycling due to thermostat regulation. - Step 3: After internal temperature stabilization has been achieved, record temperatures every minute for 24 hours.
 During this period measure the energy consumption and determine the compressor or cooling circuit duty cycle.
-Measure electricity consumption and the cooling system duty cycle over the same test duration and report energy consumption in kWh/day, the percentage on-time over the 12 hour solar phase and graphically display on/off cycles.
-Report the solar power profile (see 5.3.1).
+Measure electricity consumption and the cooling system duty cycle over the same test duration and report energy consumption in kWh/day, the percentage on-time over the 12-hour solar phase and graphically display on/off cycles.
+Report the solar power profile (see clause 5.3.1).

 Acceptance criteria: Stabilized internal temperatures maintained between +2°C and +8°C in the vaccine storage compartment and below 0°C in the water-pack freezing compartment (if present).
-Water-pack freezing compartment excursions above 0°C are permitted during the night phase and first three hours of the 12 hour solar phase of the simulated solar power cycle.
+Water-pack freezing compartment excursions above 0°C are permitted during the night phase and first three hours of the 12-hour solar phase of the simulated solar power cycle.
 No standard set for power consumption but the figure will be reported.